dbernheisel/employee_reviews_with_db/README.md

 ## Description

-Practicing with SQLite3 and ActiveRecord
+Practicing with SQLite3 and ActiveRecord.
 See this ERD [LucidChart](https://www.lucidchart.com/documents/view/344365a8-55c7-4977-8b7b-3a4da4cb3a49)

 *Normal Mode*